-At Pacific Experts Garage Doors, we often focus on residential garage doors, but we also specialize in installing and repairing commercial doors.
+At Pacific Experts Garage Doors, we often focus on residential garage doors, but we also specialize in installing and repairing commercial garage doors.
 Like those on the back of warehouses and storefronts, commercial doors are similar to residential garage doors, but they do require some degree of specialized knowledge.
-For many businesses that rely on commercial doors to keep their equipment and inventory safe, commercial door repair and maintenance is essential.
+For many businesses that rely on commercial doors to keep their equipment and inventory safe, commercial door repair and maintenance are essential.

 You want to identify potential issues that your commercial door will have before it breaks and leaves your business dead in the water while you wait for a commercial door repair company to arrive.
 Here’s a checklist that you can use for your fall maintenance inspection.

 Both commercial doors and residential garage doors rely on cables and springs to keep them balanced when they are in motion.
 An unbalanced commercial door occurs when there is an issue with the wires and alignment that causes the garage doors to lift unevenly.
 Unstable doors can lead to severe injury and property damage if the entries become derailed and fall off.
 It must catch this issue early on by inspecting the door balance and track alignment.

 Routine Visual Inspections

 When you contact a garage door repair company to inspect your commercial garage doors, they will go through a comprehensive inspection of your doors to check the balance and track alignment, in addition to inspecting garage door rollers, springs, lift cables, and any loose hardware.
 This visual inspection is standard in most garage door tune-ups, but you can perform the inspection yourself.